 Normal outflows are conveyed by the primary spillway section of the main spillway profile shown above, except during the winter drawdown, when outflows are through the sluiceway.
 High flows will extend over the three shelves shown in the profile and over any stoplogs in place in the sluiceway.
-The spillway is flanked and contained by training walls which are constructed of mortared granite curb stones.
-The stone masonry of the training walls is backed by a section of mass concrete about 1- to 2-feet thick which was placed in 2010.
+The spillway is flanked and contained by training walls, which are constructed of mortared granite curb stones.
+The stone masonry of the training walls is backed by a section of mass concrete about 1- to 2-feet thick, which was placed in 2010.
 The approach to the spillway is a slope covered with geomembrane and overlaid by clay, extending approximately 6 feet upstream into the basin.
 Discharges flow over the concrete spillway apron onto a pile of grouted riprap within the plunge pool downstream.
 A mortared stone masonry training wall surrounds the plunge pool and prevents flows from impacting Rattlesnake Hill Road.
 Flows entering the plunge pool are carried under the road through two 42-inch concrete pipe culverts to the wooded wetlands downstream.

 The primary lower outlet for the dam is a sluiceway controlled with stoplogs and located on the left side of the main spillway.
 Based on review of inspection reports dating back to 1913, the sluiceway was originally constructed in 1937 and has been backfilled and restored several times since then.
-A valve-controlled 8-inch cast-iron low level outlet pipe was installed through the sluiceway sometime in the past to provide a means of lowering the pond water level.
+A valve-controlled 8-inch cast-iron low-level outlet pipe was installed through the sluiceway sometime in the past to provide a means of lowering the pond water level.
 The low-level outlet was reportedly last used in 1973 and has since corroded and is now filled with concrete and abandoned.

 The sluiceway was restored in October of 2005 to accommodate winter drawdowns and provide excess freeboard to the dam.
-As shown on Fig. 2, the sluiceway varies in width and depth from approximately 3-feet wide and 2.5-feet deep on the upstream side to a 2-foot width and a depth of 4.5 feet on the downstream side.
+As shown on Fig. 2, the sluiceway varies in width and depth from approximately 3 feet wide and 2.5 feet deep on the upstream side to a 2-foot width and a depth of 4.5 feet on the downstream side.
 The 2-foot width by 2.5-foot depth at the stoplogs controls the maximum flow capacity.
 There are two sets of offsets behind which stoplogs can be set.
-Three stoplogs, each 10-inches deep, can currently be set in the middle offset.
+Three stoplogs, each 10 inches deep, can currently be set in the middle offset.
+Stainless steel brackets or slots for the stoplogs were installed in 2015.
+The new brackets allow for installation of a padlock to prevent unauthorized removal or installation of the stoplogs.
 Flows through the sluiceway enter the downstream plunge pool and are carried under Rattlesnake Hill Road through the two 42-inch concrete pipe culverts.